 Each individual modification (B1 and B2) shows an increase in the correlation values compared to the original version, indicating that these modifications positively impacted the algorithm's alignment accuracy and robustness.
 The combination of both modifications (B) demonstrates the most significant improvement, suggesting that the integration of both strategies enhances the overall performance of the algorithm.

-EMD-2660 –
+EMD-2660

 Upon detailed examination of the full results, it is evident that the majority of the test rounds (11 out of 20) exhibited an insignificant correlation difference of less than 0.005 between the highest and the lowest results.
 Of these, seven seeds showed no difference at all and were therefore excluded from the plot.
 Among the remaining rounds, most (7 out of 9) displayed a slightly higher difference in correlation values, yet still relatively insignificant, with a correlation difference of less than 0.05.